Air Scrubbers vs Air Purifiers

 Air scrubbers also remove contaminants from your air, and they are even able to remove viruses and bacteria.
 Air scrubbers usually employ ultraviolet light inside the unit to treat the air as it passes through.
 That treated air then moves back into your home and mixes with the polluted air, neutralizing viruses, bacteria, and other pollutants.

 As opposed to purifiers, scrubbers do not need to be attached to your HVAC system.
 They can be more portable and don’t require ductwork.
 You also don’t need to worry about changing filters on an air scrubber – because they don’t use any!

 Making the Right Choice

 Both air scrubbers and purifiers are great choices for improving your indoor air quality, so it’s hard to go wrong picking either one.
 But here are some things to consider if you want the best choice for your home.

-If you don’t have an air conditioning system that uses ductwork, the air scrubber would be the best choice.
+If you don’t have an air conditioning system that uses ductwork, aka a ductless AC system, the air scrubber would be the best choice.
 Air scrubbers are also preferred for reducing bacteria and viruses.
 While air purifiers can remove some bacteria, they are not as efficient in removing them as air scrubbers.